rohannramesh/2p_preprocess/README.md

 1. .align - file containing the subpixel shifts for each plane to register each run to a common target
 2. .f2p and .TrialVar - file for information about stimulus and behavior on each frame
-3. .ica or .nmf - output from PCA/ICA or CNMF ROI identification algorithm respecttively
+3. .ica or .nmf - output from PCA/ICA or CNMF ROI identification algorithm respectively
 4. .icamasks or .nmfmasks - output after ROI selection process (GUI or CNN)
 5. .npilmasks - masks for each neuropil mask for each ROI identified
-6. .signalsica or .signalsnmf - signal variable containing the extracted timecourses
+6. .signalsica or .signalsnmf - signals variable containing the extracted timecourses

 Folder organization we used:
 All of the data for each run was saved in a single folder, with multiple folders for multiple runs for each day.